rmeruliya/rmeruliya/README.md

 Hi,

-My name is Rohan I am a computer science student at university of Windsor interested in Programming especially web development.
+My name is Rohan I am a computer science student at university of Windsor interested in Programming especially backend development

 Work Experience:

+•	Software developer inter at Flinks[Jan 2022 - April 2022]

-•	Teaching Assistant at university of windsor for Computer Architecture [September 2021- Present]
+•	Teaching Assistant at university of windsor for Computer Architecture and Advanced web design [September 2021- Present]

 •	Data entry clerk at central transport [March 2021 - present]